 You can use Seachem Flourite sand solely or combinedly with other substrates.
 No coating or chemical treatment has been done, and it doesn’t alter the pH.

 In addition, you don’t have to replace the sand because it doesn’t break down, guaranteed for the entire life of the aquarium.

-The color is not black, rather a dark grey.
-You need 03 bags of Seachem Flourite sand for 2 inches thickness in a standard 10-gallon tank and 5 packs for 3 inches bedding.
+The color is not black, but rather a dark grey.
+You need 03 bags of Seachem Flourite sand for 2 inches thickness in a standard 10-gallon tank and 5 packs for 3 inches of bedding.

 You may lose some material during rinsing because sometimes it becomes dusty during transportation.

 - Quite costly